jonbmoore2500/brd_feedr_app/README.md

 ### Client

 brd feedr utilizes a React client, incorporating Client-Side Routing to separately render a user's Home Page, a user's Reviews, and all the Feeders.
+On logging out useHistory returns to the Home Page route, making sure that the next user to log in will view the proper component upon logging in.

 #### Components

 App
- - handles vast majority of fetch requests, including all GET requests upon loading
- - holds main user and feeder data in state to pass down into other components, handles updating state for that data as necessary
+ - base component, contains Header and all Routes.
+Conditionally renders all Route components upon successful fetch of user and feeders in their respective Context components

 SignupForm
- - allows a new user to create a profile, automatically logs them in if it passes all validations
+ - allows a new user to create a profile

 LoginForm
- - allows an existing user to log in with their useraname and password
+ - allows an existing user to log in with their username and password

 Header
  - contains app title